ixjlyons/pelican-ghp/content/pages/home.rst

 I grew up in a small town in a somewhat remote region of coastal northern California until starting college at UC Davis in 2008.
-Mechanical engineering seemed to be a fairly broad "how things work" major out there, so that suited me pretty well.
+Mechanical engineering seemed to be a fairly broad "how things work" major, so that suited me pretty well.
 I pursued interests in computing and electronics and took enough linguistics courses to end up with a minor.
 My capstone senior design project involved building a telepresence robot and a phone app to drive it around.
 The project was sponsored by a research lab on campus, and the idea was to